 Word Count: 288

 The sun beat down on my team as we surveyed Cuntel Village.
-We had came to help the locals and their village leader.
-Pointing at a peculiar-looking area, I asked the village leader, “WWhat is that mess over there?”
+We came to help the locals and their village leader.
+Pointing at a peculiar-looking area, I asked the village leader, “What is that mess over there?”
 When he informed us that it was a half-built school abandoned by the government due to a shortage of financial support, I was embarrassed and heartbroken.
 Calling an emergency meeting, I declared that we would pivot from our original plan of donating to volunteer work.

-I proposed the idea of splitting the team into two groups: one for construction and the other education.
-The construction group to focus on building the school, while the other to teach the villagers numbers and the alphabet. dWe launched into action.
+I proposed the idea of splitting the team into two groups: one for construction and the other for education.
+The construction group to focus on building the school, while the other to teach the villagers numbers and the alphabet.
+As the virtual sundial blared what limited time we had, we promptly began our impromptu yet purpose-driven project.

-I scoured the village, collecting materials necessary for the construction.
+As part of the former team, I scoured the village, collecting materials necessary for the construction.
 After gathering and placing wooden boards, we successfully built a roof.
-We also made, painted, and stacked donated books atop a shelf.
-As the construction progressed, I visited the education team to oversee the progress of the villagers’ learning.
-Their joy after successfully pronouncing each letter sounded was refreshing for our exhausted bodies.
+We also strength-tested our handmade shelf as we stacked up the donated books we brought from the city atop.
+As the construction closed to an end, I visited the education team to oversee the progress of the villagers’ learning.
+Their joy after successfully pronouncing each letter was a refreshing, melodic breeze for our exhausted bodies.

-exclaimedweonce As the villagers strolled around the freshly built school, their eyes glittered in awe.
-They thanked us and asked that we continue to teach them.
-Knowing that we shared our knowledge to help the villagers survive the ever-changing world was worth it.
-We pledged to return.

-My interactions in the village were eye-opening and bittersweet.
-Despite the satisfaction, I realized that it was momentary help.
-But, such small efforts count and are necessary to ,fulfill my long-term vision: to educate underprivileged Indonesian people.
+“Who’s now ready for the grand reveal of the school?”
+I exclaimed as we ushered everyone towards what was once the locals’ abandoned hope – to study, to pursue a better future one day.
+Knowing that our perhaps menial yet collaborative effort was well-received with love by the villagers, we pledged to return, only this time knowing it would fulfil my long-term goal of educating underprivileged Indonesians.

+Hi Michael,

+Thanks for filling in all the gaps from your previous draft!
+It is now way easier to read and follow haha.
+What I would probably not forget next time, though, is the tone and storytelling aspect of the piece – such as by minimizing the use of certain words/phrases too repetitively.

+But at any rate, well done and I wish you the best of luck on your application journey!

+- Matthew